 Mont Condor Est (East Condor Mountain)

 No, there are no condors in this Laurentian park.
-In fact, the name of the small mountain coms from the fact that seen from a certain angle, its rocky spine has almost the profile of the South American bird.
+In fact, the name of the small mountain comes from the fact that seen from a certain angle, its rocky spine almost seems to have the profile of the South American bird.